Who does BRCC work for?

 Is there a school uniform?

-During the first year our plan is for the school community to design a school polo shirt and warm top to give students and staff something to wear that identifies them as part of the College.
+Students will be expected to wear clothing that is modest and fit for purpose but there is no compulsory uniform.
+However, our students have designed a school polo shirt and warm top to give students and staff something to wear that identifies them as part of the College.
+Each student is given a complimentary hoodie and polo shirt upon enrolment.

 What does it cost?

-There will be be small tuition fee with reduced payments for those with a healthcare card.
-No students will be excluded with inability to pay.
+There is a small tuition fee of $250 per term with reduced payments for those with a healthcare card.
+No students with inability to pay will be excluded.

 What will students learn?